 Broadband Subscribers – FTTH Push and Fixed Wireless

-The Philippines fixed broadband is very much a laggard compared to other ASEAN countries which have invested more heavily in Fibre-to-home infrastructure.
+The Philippines fixed broadband was very much a laggard compared to other ASEAN countries which have invested more heavily in Fibre-to-home infrastructure.
 PLDT’s FTTH penetration is much lower than in other countries such as Indonesia, Malaysia or Thailand.
 Globe’s efforts have turned to fixed wireless access which is not likely to fulfil customer’s appetite for video long-term and is renewing its focus on back to FTTH.
-Other efforts from ABS-CBN with Sky Broadband and Converge ICT remain small in scope and so far targeting only wealthy gated communities areas of Metro Manila, other large cities or new developments.
+Other efforts from ABS-CBN with Sky Broadband remain small in scope and so far targeting only wealthy gated communities areas of Metro Manila, other large cities or new developments.
 The biggest grwoth after PLDT was Converge ICT which is performing very well.

 Thematics – Telecoms Infrastructure / 5G / M&A / e-Commerce